wacv1686/HANet/README.md

 ### Training

-Note that the training and testing datasets should be downloaded and prepared before training.
+Note that datasets should be downloaded and prepared before training.

 Run the commands below to start training: